pepmartinez/keuss-server/docusaurus/docs/usage/rest.md

 Admits the following query parameters:

 * `delay`: delay in millisecs to apply to the rolled back object: it will be available for `get`/`reserve` after *delay* milliseconds.
 Defaults to 0, so rolled back elements are immediately available to others

+### Remove from queue: `DELETE /q/:type/:q/:id`
+Removes an element from a queue, by id.
+The id is the one returned in the json response body at insertion

+Returns a `HTTP 204` upon success

 ### Pause all consumers to a queue: `PATCH /q/:namespace/:q/pause`